Steal What’s Working on 𝕏 (Twitter) in 2025

 Yannick veys from twitter

-That’s great — but if you wanted to search not just for all the tweets from someone — but all the tweets from a specific person to another person.
+The great thing is that you can even combine all these filters.
+What if you wanted to search not just for all the tweets from someone, but all the tweets from a specific person to another person?

 Here’s a search for only those tweets that are from Sam Parr to Shaan Puri.
 Let’s see what happens.